 Weight management can go a long way in lessening joint pains.
 Follow a healthy diet that consists of small but wholesome portions, avoid unnecessary sugars like soft drinks and add more fibre in the form of green leafy vegetables to lower your weight.

 Tip: Is your new diet leaving you hungry for more?
-Have a soup as a starter before your main course to satiate your hunger without significantly adding to your daily calorie limit.
+Have a bowl of soup as a starter before your main course to satiate your hunger without significantly adding to your daily calorie limit.

 Fruits and vegetables should be your new best friends as they are rich in antioxidants.
 This is essentially helpful as inflammation can lead to the production of joint damaging molecules called free radicals.
 Antioxidants can help defend your body from these harmful free radicals and thus protect you from long-term joint damage.

 Add fruits like apples and strawberries as well as green leafy vegetables like palak (spinach) to your diet to help deal with escalating joint pain.